-After you have taken care of loved ones, you may choose to leave the remainder of your estate, or a share of the remainder.
+After you have taken care of loved ones, you may choose to leave the remainder of your estate, or a share of the remainder, to The Foundation.
 It means the gift will maintain its intended impact with our work in the future as it will keep up with inflation and won't lose value over time.